Veterinary Radiology in Greensboro

 At Carolina Veterinary Specialists in Greensboro, our board-certified veterinary radiologist provides diagnostic imaging and interpretation to diagnose medical conditions and tailor treatment plans.

-Please Note: A referral from your primary care veterinarian is required before making an internal medicine appointment.
+Please Note: A referral from your primary care veterinarian is required before making a specialty appointment.

 At Carolina Veterinary Specialists in Greensboro, we have incorporated digital radiology into our diagnostic capabilities leading to more immediate treatment.